spiffe/java-spiffe/README.md

 this library provides a custom Security Provider that can be installed in the JVM.

 It supports Federation.
 The TrustStore validates the peer's SVID using a set of Trusted CAs that includes the Federated TrustDomains CAs bundles.
-These Federates CAs bundles come from the Workload API in the X509SVIDResponse.
+These Federated CAs bundles come from the Workload API in the X509SVIDResponse.

 ## SPIFFE Workload API Client Example